LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/callbacks-index.md

 ###  Connection state has changed

-Called when the connection to the conversation server has established or disconnected.
+Called when the connection to the conversation server has been established or disconnected.

 Parameters:
 isConnected - indicates the connection state. true - connection establish, false - disconnected.